 Clinical education experiences are assigned based on the Athletic Training Student progression through three specific phases: Beginner (1st year, Fall Semester), Pre-professional student (1st year, Spring Semester), and Professional student (2nd year, Fall and Spring Semesters).
-Beginner students will be assigned clinical hours by the CCE to allow the students the opportunity to gain a diverse understanding of the profession.
-The beginner level students will be required to adhere to the CCE's plan of progression in order to efficiently and effectively utilize skills learned in the didactic courses.
+Beginner students will be assigned clinical hours by the CEC to allow the students the opportunity to gain a diverse understanding of the profession.
+The beginner level students will be required to adhere to the CEC's plan of progression in order to efficiently and effectively utilize skills learned in the didactic courses.
 The Pre-professional level students continue to build from the beginner level phase.
-However, the pre-professional level students will now have more knowledge and skill development to provide more hands-on experiences.
-The professional level students are assigned to clinical immersion education experiences that alignment with specific criteria set forth by CAATE as well as the student's interest.
-The Athletic Training Student will have the opportunity to request clinical experiences; however, discretion will be used by the CCE to keep the Athletic Training Student on track to graduate.
+However, the pre-professional level students will now have more knowledge and skill development to provide added hands-on experiences.
+The professional level students are assigned to clinical immersion education experiences that align with specific criteria set forth by the CAATE as well as the student's interest.
+The ATS will have the opportunity to request clinical experiences, however, discretion will be used by the CEC to keep the ATS on track to graduate.